 Under review and Forthcoming

-Bale, A. and B. Schwarz. (under review).
+Bale, A. and B. Schwarz. (forthcoming).
 Proportional readings of many and few: the case for an underspecified measure function.
+Linguistics and Philosophy.

 Skordos, D., Feiman, R., Bale, A., Barner, D. (forthcoming).
 Do children interpret or conjunctively?
 Journal of Semantics.
 [Draft]